 The preparation of your mouth before the placement of a prosthesis (denture) is referred to as pre-prosthetic surgery.

-Some patients have excess bone in the upper jaw on the roof of the mouth called a palatal torus.
+Some patients have an excess bone in the upper jaw on the roof of the mouth called a palatal torus.
 Others have lumps of bone on the inner aspect of the lower jaw known as lingual tori.
-These prominent bony protuberences are benign, but can cause pain or inability to wear dentures.
+These prominent bony protuberances are benign but can cause pain or inability to wear dentures.
 They are removed in an office procedure.

 One or more of the following procedures might need to be performed in order to prepare your mouth for a denture:

 - Removal of impacted teeth or retained roots

 We will review your particular needs with you during your appointment.

 Contact us with any questions or to schedule an appointment to reclaim your smile today!